-The NIHR ARC National Palliative and End-of-life care Forum is co-led by ARC East of England’s Palliative and End-of-Life Care Theme Lead, Professor Morag Farquhar and ARC South London’s Professor Irene Higginson.
-In this joint leadership role, the two ARCs have established a forum that brings together specialist palliative care researchers, patient and carer representatives, and clinicians from across England.
+The NIHR ARC National Palliative and End-of-life care Forum is co-led by ARC East of England’s Palliative and End-of-Life Care Theme Lead, Professor Morag Farquhar and Co-Theme Lead Dr Ben Bowers.
+We bring together palliative care researchers, patient and carer representatives, members of the public, and health and care professionals from across England.

-- Drive collaborative work across NIHR ARCs to maximise efficiency and impact for patients, public, health services and economic gain
+- We drive collaborative work across NIHR ARCs to maximise efficiency and impact for patients, the public, health services and economic gain, while fostering partnerships with other NIHR organisations and external stakeholders, including Health Innovation Networks, local authorities, charities, industry, and national health and care bodies.

-- Respond to Department for Health and Social Care and NIHR requests for expert advice
+- We respond to requests from the Department of Health and Social Care and NIHR for expert advice, ensuring that ARC expertise informs national priorities and decision-making.

 Watch the webinar below: